toreaurstadboss/HttpClientUsingPolly/Readme.md

-# HttpClient Using Polly v9 demo
+# HttpClient Using Polly v9 demo V2

-This is a simple demo using Asp.net Core and Polly v9.
+This is a simple demo using Asp.net Core and Polly v9 with Simmy.

 ## What is this demo?
 This Asp.net core repo contains code to get started with Polly v9.
 The solution uses .NET 8 as target framework.